Are all garden tools created equal?

 Assess the weight of the tool.

 I want a tool to feel solid in my hands and have some weight to it.
 Hollow plastic tools are not going to cut it in my garden.
 But I also don’t want the tool to be so heavy that it becomes uncomfortable to use.
-This is 100% personal preference, so pick a tool that has the right weight for you.
+This is 100% personal preference, so whenever possible handle your garden tools before you buy them.
+And pick a tool that has the right weight for you.

 Consider how the handle of the tool feels in your hand.